 October is all about building a narrative and nurturing donors toward a better understanding of why they should give.
 November, then, should be all about activating donors.
 Plan to get your first direct ask in front of donors and prospective donors early in the month, before the Thanksgiving holiday and Giving Tuesday create distractions and clutter.

 November is also a key time to make adjustments to your campaign based on the real-time results you’re collecting in your metrics dashboard.
 Did one sort of email subject line draw far more opens than any other?
 Adjust the rest of your campaign emails to use a similar format.
 Are you seeing more shares and clicks on one story video on Facebook than all the rest?
 Ensure that story is front-and-center on one of your December direct mail pieces.

-Amp up your asks by making them timely (emphasizing tax benefits and annual budgetary needs) and saving your most compelling stories for last.
+On Giving Tuesday and during the weeks following, amp up your asks by making them timely (emphasizing tax benefits and annual budgetary needs) and saving your most compelling stories for last.
 Then, ensure you’re retargeting the people most likely to give.
 Using tools like Facebook and Google, you can collect data on people who visit your donate page but do not make a donation and retarget them with ads that remind them to give before the new year.

 The tendency to coast through the last weeks of the year might be tempting, but it can be disastrous.
 The majority of December giving happens in the last 10 days of the month, just as the allure of Lifetime holiday movie marathons and the chaos of family gatherings begins to peak.
 Make sure you’re prepared well ahead of time by scheduling all your December campaign touchpoints early in the month, and then sit back and watch your hard work pay off.